s7rul/symex/README.md

 To execute machine code load a elf file using the command `cargo symex --elf [path to elf file] --function [function name]`.
 This functionality i under active development and is not yet future complete.
 There are some notable differences between the llvm-ir executor and this executor namely:
-- Only the assume function in symex_lib work at the moment.
+- Only the assume function, any and symbolic in symex_lib work at the moment.
 - Every variable that is not initialized to a value is assumed to be symbolic.
 - No return value is shown instead all register values att the end of execution is displayed.
 - Only the target `thumbv6m-none-eabi is supported at the moment`.